Travel Guide

 If you do not have a car, Roam Super Pass is the public-transit route

-This is exactly what the Super Pass is built for.
+That’s what the Super Pass is designed for.
 Roam says the pass includes unlimited travel on Roam services for one day, a round-trip reservation on 8X, and a round-trip ride on the Parks Canada connector.
-But there are two restrictions that matter more than the name.
-First, Super Pass tickets must be booked online in advance and round-trip bookings are required.
-Second, you must begin in Banff.
-If you are staying in Lake Louise or plan to start there, Roam says you cannot use the Super Pass to access Moraine Lake.
+However, two restrictions matter more than the name:

 The two release windows matter more than people think

-First-timers often treat a sold-out screen as the end of the story.
-The official systems are more nuanced than that.
-For Parks Canada, a smaller portion of the season opens at launch and the larger share is released two days before travel.
-That means missing April 15 does not automatically mean missing Moraine Lake.
-It means you may need a precise two-day booking plan.
+- For Parks Canada, a smaller portion of the season opens at launch, and the larger share is released two days before travel.
+Missing April 15 doesn’t automatically mean missing Moraine Lake—it may mean you need a precise two-day booking plan.

-Roam has its own reservation inventory, so it can also work as a fallback for travellers starting in Banff.
-But Roam also makes an important warning: walk-up access on 8X does not give you Moraine Lake access.
-If your plan depends on Moraine Lake, a normal 8X ticket or a same-day walk-up strategy is not enough.
-You need the right reservation type.
+But Roam also includes an important warning: walk-up access on 8X does not provide Moraine Lake access.
+If your plan depends on Moraine Lake, you need the right reservation type—not just a normal 8X ticket or a same-day walk-up strategy.

 Do not confuse Lake Louise access with Moraine Lake access

-This is the mistake that wastes the most time.
 A one-way or return 8X reservation gets you to Lake Louise.
-It does not automatically authorise the Moraine Lake part of the day.
+It doesn’t automatically authorise the Moraine Lake part of the day.
 Roam says Moraine Lake access via transit is exclusive to the Super Pass, and the Lake Connector remains first come, first served.

-The same logic applies on the Parks Canada side.
+The same logic applies to the Parks Canada side.
 If you have a Parks Canada shuttle reservation, your day must begin and end at the Park and Ride.
 Roam does not take you to that Park and Ride.
-Choose the system based on where you start, not based on whichever ticket appears first in search results.
+Choose the system based on where you start, not on whichever ticket appears first in search results.

 Timing mistakes that create expensive endings

-The last-return rules matter because Moraine Lake is not a place where missed transport is easy to fix.
-Roam says Super Pass users must be on a connector shuttle to Moraine Lake by 4:30 pm, and the last return from Moraine Lake to Lake Louise is at 6 pm.
-Parks Canada also warns that its shuttle ticket is separate from the national park entry fee, so budget and paperwork need to be handled separately.
+- Roam says Super Pass users must be on a connector shuttle to Moraine Lake by 4:30 pm, and the last return from Moraine Lake to Lake Louise is at 6 pm.

-Roam adds another practical warning: everyone in your group needs to be at the Banff High School Transit Hub at least 20 minutes early for the reserved 8X departure, or the reservation is cancelled.
+Roam adds another practical warning: everyone in your group must be at the Banff High School Transit Hub at least 20 minutes early for the reserved 8X departure, or the reservation is cancelled.
 The transit hub also has no parking.
 If you arrive late, wait at the wrong stop, or assume you can improvise the final connector, the problem becomes much harder than it looked on a map.

 What to book first